 - Do NOT put a loop in the drain piping.
-This would cause an extra water column pressure in addition to the pressure inside the built-in drain trap. - Drains must terminate at an inside drain to prevent freezing of condensate and possible property damage. - 3.
-Consideration MUST be given to type of filter being installed.
-A 125,000 Btuh furnace may require 2-16"x25"x1" filters(one on each side of furnace).
-This configuration does NOT allow the condensate drain line to be run out the side of furnace.
-If line MUST be run out the side, an optional standoff filter rack with one 20"x25"x1" filter is needed.
-Install optional filter rack on side of furnace opposite the side where condensate drain line will exit. - 4.
-A condensate or sump pump MUST be used if required by local codes, or if no indoor floor drain is available.
+This would cause an extra water column pressure in addition to the pressure inside the built-in drain trap. - Drains must terminate at an inside drain to prevent freezing of condensate and possible property damage. - A condensate or sump pump MUST be used if required by local codes, or if no indoor floor drain is available.
 A condensate neutralizer cartridge must be used if the pump is not approved for use with acidic condensate.
-Neutralizer cartridges MUST be installed in the drain line in a horizontal position ONLY. - 5.
-A plugged condensate drain line or a failed condensate pump will allow condensate to spill.
+Neutralizer cartridges MUST be installed in the drain line in a horizontal position ONLY.

+- 4. A plugged condensate drain line or a failed condensate pump will allow condensate to spill.
 If the furnace is installed where a condensate spill could cause damage, then it is recommended that an auxiliary safety switch be installed to prevent operation of the equipment in the event of pump failure or plugged drain line.
 If used, an auxiliary safety switch should be installed in the R circuit (low voltage) ONLY. - Install an overflow line if routing to floor drain or sump pump.
 See Figure 1 for example of proper routing and installation of overflow line.